vivekguthikonda/-/_posts/2020-03-04-Movie-Plot-Synopsis-Tagging.md

 ### Problem Statement:

-Suggest the tags based on the plot synopses of the given movies.
+Suggest the tags based on the plot synopses of movies given.

 ### Dataset: